tholden/dynareOBC/README.md

 * from the nonlinear moving average toolkit, that is copyright Lan and Alexander Meyer-Gohde, 2014,
 * for nested Gaussian cubature, that is copyright Genz and Keister, 1996,
 * for displaying a progress bar, that is copyright Cacho, "Stefan" and Scheff, 2014,
-* for finding the nearest symmetric positive definite matrix, that is copyright D'Errico, 2013,
 * for (mixed-integer) linear programming, from GLPKMEX, copyright Makhorin, Legat and others, 2015,
-* for calculating pseudo-spectral radii, from EigTool, copyright Wright, Mengi, Overton and colleagues, 2014.
+* for calculating pseudo-spectral radii, from EigTool, copyright Wright, Mengi, Overton and colleagues, 2014,
+* for non-linear state space estimation non-linear state space estimation with an Extended Skew T (EST) approximation to the state distribution, from EST-NLSS, copyright Holden, 2017.

 Additionally, DynareOBC automatically downloads:
 * YALMIP, copyright Lofberg, 2015,
 * the Opti Toolbox, copyright Currie, and others, 2015,
 * and MPT, with its dependencies, copyright Herceg and others, 2015.

-The original portions of DynareOBC are copyright (c) Tom Holden, 2016.
+The original portions of DynareOBC are copyright (c) Tom Holden, 2016-2017.

 DynareOBC is released under the GNU GPL, version 3.0, available from https://www.gnu.org/copyleft/gpl.html